InkPi/rpgGame/project-worksheet.md

 ## Priority Matrix

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.
-1. Landing page
+1. Landing page (most important)
 2. Fighting scene
 3. Exploration
 4. Potions (finding potions that can heal the player)
-5. Exp (experience points for the user to level up)
+5. Exp (experience points for the user to level up (least important))

 ## Game Components